 Since the dawn of time, people have been governed by leaders.
 In the past, kingdoms were led by tribal chiefs, kings, queens, and nobility.
 Over the years, leadership roles have shifted from these autocratic titles to democratic ones such as President and Prime Minister.

 Even though leadership labels and regimes have changed, the concept has stayed the same.
-Leaders typically possess a set of skills and personality traits that facilitate their ability to guide, make decisions, and direct their subordinates to accomplish common goals.
+Leaders typically possess a skill set and qualities that facilitate their ability to guide, make decisions, and direct their subordinates to accomplish common goals.

 In theory, this is what is expected of a leader, but often the individuals who take up this role do not follow through.
 An unjust, biased, and arbitrary selection process can result in the election of a head who is unqualified, emotionally unstable, and power-hungry.
 With all this baggage, people under such rulership are vulnerable to the gaps in their leaders’ ability.